pranlawate/avc-parser/README.md

 # SELinux AVC Log Parser

-A simple, standalone Python script to parse raw SELinux audit logs into a clean, human-readable format using the `rich` library for beautiful terminal output.
+A simple, standalone Python script to parse SELinux AVC denials logs into a clean, human-readable format using the `rich` library for beautiful terminal output.

 ## Features